 - the decision is made free from bias.

-Defence will issue a letter to the applicant outlining the reasons why it proposes to recommend the Minister refuse or prohibit the export or other activity.
-The applicant is then given 10 business days from the date of the letter to respond to the content.
+Defence will issue a letter to the applicant outlining the reasons why it proposes to recommend the Minister refuse to grant a permit, or prohibit the export or other activity.
+The applicant is then given 15 business days from the date of the letter to respond to the content.
 If the applicant requires additional time to formulate the response, extensions are considered.

-When an export is refused or prohibited, Defence provides the Minister’s reasons for the refusal or prohibition to the applicant, to the extent permitted by security classifications.
-The notification will also include advice regarding their review rights.
+When a permit is refused or activity is prohibited, Defence provides the Minister’s reasons for the refusal or prohibition to the applicant, to the extent that the reasons disclosed do not prejudice Australia’s security, defence or international relations.
+The notice will also include information regarding their review rights.

-Exporters/suppliers who do not understand or agree with a decision to impose conditions on, refuse, or revoke a permit can send an email for further information.
-They are also able to seek a review of the decisions made by the Minister for Defence.
-The available review mechanism will depend on the specific decision.
-Common available reviews include:
+Exporters/suppliers who do not understand or agree with a decision to impose or vary conditions on, refuse to grant, or revoke a permit can send an email to exportcontrols@defence.gov.au for further information.
+They are also able to seek a review of such decisions.
+The available review mechanism will depend on the specific decision, and who made that decision.
+Common available review mechanisms include:

 - internal review within the Department of Defence

-- external merits review through the Administrative Appeals Tribunal
+- external merits review, through the Administrative Review Tribunal

 - judicial review.